Reeds-github/Hero-Mode/README.md

 <li>Q: When will the demo / full game come out?

 A: There is no release date.
 It will come out when it’s ready.</li>

+<li>Q: How can I get a US TTYD ISO?

+A: You need a legal copy of TTYD (US) and a hacked wii, you can look up a guide on how to dump the rom from the disk.
+Google is your friend.</li>

+<li>Q: Can't I just download an ISO from the internet?

+A: That is illegal!
+Don't do that.</li>

 <li>Q: Can we see anything you're working on?